Christian Distinctiveness at Bisley

 Teaching RE at Bisley

-At Bisley CofE school we follow the Guildford agreed syllabus for RE.
+At Bisley CofE school we follow the Guildford Diocesan guidelines for RE.

 Children have RE lessons following the plans created by Diocese which can be found on their website.
 Often, these lessons will take place weekly but sometimes teachers feel it is pertinent to spend a dedicated afternoon / day to a unit in order to embed the flow of learning.